Choi-Shin/snakeGame/README.md

 - ranking system
   - get data from `public/data/ranking.json`
   - if result greater than the ranking data
-  - post data using express
-  - and modify `public/data/ranking.json`
+  - Data is posted and edited using Express